CodeRulerNo1/Weather-Prediction/README.md

 - [Scheduler for Regular Updates](Daily_Model_Trainer.py)

-  It updates the data and model from local machine to github repo.
+  It updates the data and model from local machine to github repo. by taking data from weather api.

 - Supaboard Dashboard